Famous Photo of Buchenwald survivors

 In the book “The Children of Buchenwald” by Judith Hemmendinger and Robert Krell, there are the stories of 31 of the 904 orphan boys at Buchenwald, including the story of Elie Wiesel in Chapter 11.
 On page 113 of this book, it is mentioned that Block 66 was the barrack for the orphan boys at Buchenwald.

-Miklos Grüner and Elie Wiesel were both orphans (although there is no record of Elie’s father at either Auschwitz or Buchenwald) who should have been in Block 66, the orphan’s barracks, so how did they get in a photo taken in the adult barracks, Block 56?
+Miklos Grüner and Elie Wiesel were both orphans (although there is no record of Elie’s father at either Auschwitz or Buchenwald) who should have been in Block 66, the orphan’s barracks, so how did they get in a photo taken in the adult barrack, Block 56?
 (5)

 Grüner, even though his father died at Auschwitz leaving him orphaned (6), was not sent to France with the others, but to a clinic in Switzerland because he was found to be suffering from tuberculosis.
-Many of the inmates in the famous photo appear to be sick, while others look healthy and of normal weight.
+Some of the inmates in the famous photo appear to be sick, while others look healthy and of normal weight.

 This suggests strongly that the photo was staged.
 As already mentioned, this picture was not taken on the day of liberation, but 5 days later.
 The photographers were setting up pictures that complemented the propaganda that was being prepared for the world.
 Possibly some sick prisoners were brought in to Barracks 56 to give the appearance that the general population of the camp was starving.

-It shows a barracks full of Buchenwald survivors who appear to be in very good health and are warmly dressed, too.
+It shows a barrack full of Buchenwald survivors who appear to be in very good health and are warmly dressed, too.
 They are fully dressed while in the famous photo the sick men are shirtless to expose their bony frames.
 The photographer has packed the men above into this barracks to give an impression of overcrowding.
 Or maybe just to get as many in one picture as possible for souvenir purposes?
-At any rate, this is a strange comparison with Barracks 56.
+At any rate, this is a strange comparison with Barrack 56.

 Summing up